- ALREADY HAPPENED:

 About Tom Murrin and the Full Moon Show

 Howl!
-Happening houses the archive of Tom Murrin, aka the Alien Comic, known as the Godfather of Performance Art.
-Every full moon, Tom performed his quirky, comedic Full Moon Show in honor of his moon goddess, Luna Macaroona, on a sidewalk or in a club.
-Always including a plethora of guest performers, he pushed the careers of such groundbreaking pioneers as David Cale, David Sedaris, Amy Sedaris, Blue Man Group, Ethyl Eichelberger and Lisa Kron among many others.
-Performing and promoting his madness and magic, we keep his tradition alive with monthly performances in the gallery and on the street.
+Happening houses the archives of the late Tom Murrin.
+Murrin, aka the Alien Comic, is known as the Godfather of Performance Art.
+Every full moon, Tom performed the Full Moon Show in honor of his moon goddess, Luna Macaroona.
+When he had a club date that fell on the full moon, he’d wrangle his friends to perform as his guests—pushing the careers of such groundbreaking performers as David Cale, David Sedaris, Amy Sedaris, Blue Man Group, Ethyl Eichelberger, Lisa Kron and many others.
+When dateless and unbooked, he’d perform on the street for passersby, transforming the pedestrian atmosphere with his madness and magic.
+Howl!
+Happening’s monthly series continues that tradition, with performances in the gallery and surprise pop up performances on the street.

 About The Tom Murrin Archive